AP Course Audit

 AP Statistics resource requirements:

 - The school ensures that each student has a college-level statistics textbook (in print or electronic format) for individual use inside and outside the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that each student has access to a graphing calculator with statistical capabilities.

 - The school provides access to a computer to aid in investigating and analyzing data and in exploring statistical models.

 The list below represents examples of textbooks that meet the curricular requirements of AP Statistics.
-T he list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

-- Bock, David E., Paul F. Velleman, and Richard D. DeVeaux.
+- Bock, David E., Bullard, and Floyd.
 Stats: Modeling the World.
+5th edition.
 Boston: Pearson.

-- Moore, David S., George P. McCabe and Bruce Craig.
+- Moore, David S., George P. McCabe, and Bruce Craig.
 Introduction to Practice of Statistics.
-New York: W. H. Freeman Co./BFW
+10th edition.
+New York: W. H. Freeman Co./BFW.

 - Peck, Roxy, Chris Olsen, and Jay Devore.
 Introduction to Statistics & Data Analysis.
+6th edition.
 National Geographic/Cengage Learning.

-- Starnes, Daren S., Dan Yates, and David S. Moore.
+- Starnes, Daren S., and Josh Tabor.
 The Practice of Statistics.
 New York: W.H.
 Freeman & Co./BFW.